 They can stimulate the digestive system of a constipated fish that has eaten too much dry food.

 When raising bloodworms or buying them from the pet store, choose the younger bloodworms as they pose little to no harm to smaller fish.

-Other than fish, bloodworms make a great meal for other aquatic animals like shrimp, snails, frogs, and turtles.
+Other than fish, bloodworms make a great meal for other aquatic animals like shrimp, snails, frogs, turtles, and some reptiles as well.

 Types Of Bloodworms

 Bloodworms come in three forms; live, frozen, or freeze-dried.
 Each type has its advantages and disadvantages.

 Live bloodworms are wriggly, fresh worms.
 They are packed with high protein and iron, precisely what your pet fish would eat in the wild.

 When you feed your fish live bloodworms, their hunting instincts are activated, sparking their natural behaviors.

 Moreover, this protein-rich diet conditions fish, like the betta fish, for the breeding season.
 Live bloodworms also make the best fishing bait.

 Unfortunately, live worms have a shorter shelf life compared to frozen and freeze-dried food.
 After purchase, you only have 2-3 days to feed your fish before they die.